ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 2) A new method `search_utils.search_analysis_results` to ease the query of CellPhoneDB results.
 3) Tutorials to run CellPhoneDB ([link](https://github.com/ventolab/CellphoneDB/tree/master/notebooks))
 4) Improved computational efficiency of method 2 `cpdb_statistical_analysis_method`.
 5) A new database ([cellphonedb-data v5.0](https://github.com/ventolab/cellphonedb-data)) with more manually curated interactions, making up to a total of ~3,000 interactions.
-This release of CellphoneDB database has three main changes:
+This release of CellPhoneDB database has three main changes:
     - Integrates new manually reviewed interactions with evidenced roles in cell-cell communication.
     - Includes non-protein molecules acting as ligands.
     - For interactions with a demonstranted signalling directionality, partners have been ordered according (ligand is partner A, receptor partner B).
     - Interactions have been classified within signalling pathways.
-    - CellphoneDB does not longer imports interactions from external resources.
+    - CellPhoneDB does not longer imports interactions from external resources.
 This is to avoid the inclusion of low-confidence interactions.